kickingvegas/YmsCoreBluetooth/docs/index.md

-# YmsCoreBluetooth v0.946 (beta)
+# YmsCoreBluetooth v1.0
-A framework for building Bluetooth 4.0 Low Energy (aka Smart or LE) iOS or OS X applications using the CoreBluetooth API.
-Includes *Deanna* and *DeannaMac*, applications to communicate with a TI SensorTag for iOS and OS X respectively.
+A block-based framework for building Bluetooth 4.0 Low Energy (aka Smart or LE) iOS 7 or OS X 10.9 applications using the CoreBluetooth API.
+Includes *Deanna* and *DeannaMac*, applications to communicate with a [TI SensorTag](http://processors.wiki.ti.com/index.php/Bluetooth_SensorTag) for iOS and OS X respectively.

 * [YmsCoreBluetooth API Reference](hierarchy.html)